ttutisani/Xunit.Gherkin.Quick/docs/ignore-scenario.md

 Items that are not ignored will execute as usual, i.e. other examples of the scenario outline "Add two numbers with examples".

 Ignored elements are still discovered by the test runners, but they are skipped during execution.
-Interface and output will be similar to ignored/skipped unit test.
+Interface and output will be similar to ignored/skipped unit test execution.

 Yellow triangle in front of the 2 scenarios below denotes skipped items after test execution in Visual Studio test runner.